-Social channels create a direct line of communication between your brand and your target audience and give you immediate access to the latest buzz about your products or services.
+Social media channels create a direct line of communication between your brand and your audience and give anyone with an Internet connection instant access to the latest news around your services or products.

-Tracking social media activity allows you to find insights into what people are saying about your company, brand, or products on social media, spot opportunities for engagement, be alerted to impending crises, measure the impact of campaigns, and spy on the competition.
-It can also provide vital data about emerging trends and what clients and consumers are thinking about specific topics, brands, businesses, or products.
+Social media monitoring allows you to gain insights into what people are saying about your products, company, or brand on social media, measure the impact of campaigns, avert impending crises, spot potential market opportunities, and assess competitor activity.
+Additionally, monitoring social media can also provide valuable information about emerging trends and what clients and consumers are thinking about specific topics, brands, products, or businesses.

-As a business intelligence tool, social media signal monitoring is invaluable.
-Using social media monitoring as a form of business intelligence, however, is a complex undertaking, typically carried out by various groups that include market researchers, online reputation management (ORM) specialists, marketing teams, social engagement and community staff, social marketing agencies, and professional sales reps.
-Typically, small businesses don’t have the budget to pay social media monitoring professionals to track their coverage in the and actively monitor their digital reputation.
+As a tool for business intelligence, social signal monitoring is invaluable.
+Using social media monitoring as a form of business intelligence, however, is a complex undertaking, typically carried out by a cross-section of people including marketing teams, PR agencies, market research, professional sales reps, social media marketing agencies, and social engagement and community personnel.
+Typically, small businesses don’t can’t afford to pay a media monitoring service to track their coverage in the media.

-Fortunately different service providers have made available a range of affordable and even free tools that facilitate the tracking of a variety of social media channels, enabling companies to identify and even predict what is being said online about their products or brands allowing them to react to conversations and interact with consumers in various social media platforms.
+Fortunately many technology providers have developed tools that facilitate the active tracking of a wide spectrum of social media channels, allowing you to identify what is being said online about your brand so you can respond proactively to conversations and engage with online users in various social media platforms.

-WordPress is not only a powerful, scalable and really easy to use content management platform used by millions of businesses worldwide, WordPress also integrates fully with many social media applications, making it an ideal platform for growing your online presence in the social realm.
+WordPress is not just a powerful, flexible and easy to manage CMS platform used by millions of businesses worldwide, WordPress also integrates fully with many social media applications, making it an ideal platform for growing your online presence in the social realm.

-Let’s take a look at some of the reasons why WordPress is an ideal platform to market your business on social media.
+Let’s take a look at some of the reasons why WordPress provides an ideal platform to market your business on social media.

-Pitch Your Products And Services To An Audience Of Buyers On Your Social Media Networks With WordPress
+Pitch Your Services And Products To A Wider Audience On Your Social Media Networks With WordPress

-For example, there are plugins that can add social sharing buttons, forums, add images from Instagram, Twitter feeds, Facebook feeds, testimonials, surveys, polls … even optimize your article titles and descriptions for social networks.
+For example, there are plugins that can add social sharing buttons, forums, add photos from Instagram, Twitter feeds, Facebook feeds, testimonials, surveys, polls … even optimize your content for social networkign sites.

-The WordPress content management system (CMS) is not only ideal for social media as a content publishing and marketing tool, it can also be transformed into a full-featured social network, using WordPress plugins like BuddyPress, WPSymposium, and others.
+WordPress is not only great for social media as a content publishing and marketing tool, it can also be transformed into a full-blown social network site, using WordPress plugins like BuddyPress, WPSymposium, and others.

-(Run your own social networking website with BuddyPress WordPress plugin)
+(Run your own social networking site with BuddyPress plugin for WordPress)